Programme Specific Information

 Salaries that are already being fully or in-part funded by the NIHR must be declared in the justification of costs section and cannot be claimed for again.

-Student stipend costs, if applicable, should be included within the salary section (for further guidance on stipends please see guidance in the ‘Training and Development Costs’ section below).
+Student stipend costs, if applicable, should be included within the salary section (for further guidance on Stipends please see guidance in ‘Training and Development Costs’ section below).

-Student fees should be included within 'Training and Development Costs' (see further guidance in the ‘Training and Development Costs’ section below).
+Student fees should be included within “Training and Development Costs” (see further guidance in ‘Training and Development Costs’ section below).

 Travel, Subsistence and Conference costs

-Applicants are required to consider value for money and environmental impact, and consider whether a trip is necessary and if there are alternative, cheaper options (e.g. teleconferencing or video conferencing) which offer a viable alternative.
+Applicants are required to consider value for money and environmental impact and consider whether a trip is necessary and whether alternative cheaper options (e.g. teleconferencing or video conferencing) offer a viable alternative.

 All journey by rail or air should be budgeted by a class of travel that is no higher than standard economy unless higher-class travel is required to comply with specific legislation.
 NIHR funding schemes do not fund first class travel.